Vishalsahani156/Hair_Salon_Managment_Frontent/README.md

 Hair Salon Management System
-A full-stack web application designed to streamline the operations of a hair salon.
+A full-stack (Frontend  Repo )web application designed to streamline the operations of a hair salon.
 This system facilitates appointment scheduling, service management, stylist assignments, and customer interactions, providing an efficient solution for salon owners and clients alike.

 Features
 User Authentication: Secure login and registration for clients and staff.